who am i?

 • English / Language Arts, History, Art, Music

-The subjects I enjoy the least are
+The subjects I enjoy least are

 • Math, Science, Technology